Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 ship.on; // it exists!
 ```

-Now that the ship can broadcast events, we shall make it broadcast an event by shooting.
+Now that the ship can emit events, we shall make it emit an event by shooting.

 ```js
 Ship.prototype.shoot = function () {